← All lessons

 Understanding the poem task

-This lesson shows you how a poem question is put together so you can answer exactly what it is asking.
-You will learn to read the question first, find proof in the poem, and dodge answers that sound good but go further than the words allow.
+This lesson teaches you how a poem question is built so you can answer the exact question being asked.
+You will learn to read the stem first, find proof in the poem, and avoid answers that sound clever but go past the evidence.

 • Identify what poem questions are really asking you to do.